-In 2015 I went to hear a poet—I’ve forgotten her name—read her calming work from a purple stage during one of Shrine’s eclectic programming jaunts; a few friends and I, and tables of other curious people.
+I once went to hear a poet—I’ve forgotten her name—read her calming work from a purple stage during one of Shrine’s eclectic programming jaunts; a few friends and I, and tables of other curious people.
 That’s what they do: they step into the unknown to bring in the most interesting, diverse stuff they can find.
-Well known, well reviewed, it’s a late night hot-spot, a must-see way to experience NYC’s late nightlife and Harlem, sort of like the old days.
+Well known, well reviewed, very well curated, it’s a late night hot-spot, a must-see way to experience NYC’s late nightlife and Harlem, sort of like the old days.

 Shrine is at 134th Street and Adam Clayton Powell Boulevard (7th Avenue); there’s a 2/3 train stop a block away at 135th Street and Malcolm X Boulevard (6th Avenue).